Fortune-Lab/Mtb-barcoding-amplicon/README.md

 - `cp /path_to/BarcodeReader.plx .`
 - `cp /path_to/FindThreshold.plx .`
 - `mv fastq_files . `
+- The script expects fastqs as named in SRA: SRR32115076_1.fastq.gz.
 - `perl BarcodeReader.plx`
 - `perl FindThreshold.plx`
 - output directory_name_threshold_data.csv

 ### Troubleshooting:
 - Verify read quality and counts.
-- Ensure that the prefix of the fastq file conforms to the expected pattern.
+- Ensure that the prefix of the fastq file conforms to the expected pattern. if not you will have to modify the subroutine get_file() in both scripts to match your file name convention.
 - Accurate threshold is not always achieved and can require additional curration.

 ### Data: